keplergl/kepler.gl/bindings/kepler.gl-jupyter/README.md

     $ jupyter nbextension enable --py --sys-prefix keplergl # can be skipped for notebook 5.3 and above

-If you arr in JupyterLab, you will also need to install the JupyterLab extension.
+If you are in JupyterLab, you will also need to install the JupyterLab extension.
 This require [node](https://nodejs.org/en/download/package-manager/#macos) `> 8.15.0`

 If you use [Homebrew](https://brew.sh/) on Mac: